 In the event that a situation arises, either on or off campus, that, in the judgment of the College, constitutes an ongoing or continuous threat, a [campus wide] "timely warning" will be issued to students, faculty, and staff.
 This warning will be issued through the College email system, public address system, student portal at https://my.peirce.edu, and/or other means deemed appropriate by the College.
 Alerts will also be sent out via text message for students who opt into the system.
-Depending on the particular circumstances of the crime or threat, especially in situations that could pose an immediate threat to the community and individuals, additional notices may be posted within and outside of the premises of the College, including any site other than the 1420 Pine Street campus.
+Depending on the particular circumstances of the crime or threat, especially in situations that could pose an immediate threat to the community and individuals, additional notices may be posted within and outside of the premises of the College.
+Anyone with information warranting a timely warning should report the circumstances to Security Services by dialing 215-670-9444.